The Neighbors: Income

 another with a higher average income, and this helps us understand the

 The neighbors in the Robinwood / Marylhurst U neighborhood in West Linn are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 74.4% of the neighborhoods in America.

-is a lower rate of childhood poverty than is found in 63.1%
+line, this neighborhood has a higher rate of childhood poverty than 51.1%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has